 Office: NUR 3.102H (administrative office) | NUR 4.153 (faculty office) | NUR 3.416 (research office)

 The University of Texas at Austin, School of Nursing

 Austin, TX 78701

 She is currently funded by the National Institutes of Health, National Institute for Nursing Research (10R01 NR007770) to test her intervention in a stratified randomized control trial.
 The focus of the intervention is to improve asthma management behaviors of parents and children; reduce asthma symptom frequency and duration, and lung inflammation.
-Her recently completed study (5R01 NR007770) found significant improvements in children’s asthma management behaviors, skill in using a metered dose inhaler, and reductions in absenteeism, days and nights with asthma symptoms, and days when activity was limited by asthma.
+The study found significant improvements in children’s asthma-related quality of life, asthma self-management behaviors, skill in using a metered dose inhaler, and reductions in asthma severity, hospitalizations, and emergency department visits.

 - "Enhancing children's and parents' asthma management."
 Funded by NIH, NINR.
 5R01 NR007770.
 Funded 8/01/03-4/30/08.

 - Cultural Competence Assessment of the Texas Early Hearing Detection and Intervention (TEHDI) Program.
 Funded by the Texas Department of State Health Services, 1/15/09 - 3/31/09.
 Role: Contractor/PI.

 - Kinney, K. (PI, engineering).
 TXHHU0023-13.
 “Filter forensics: A novel method for exploring asthma triggers for children in low-income rural homes.”
 Role: Co-Principal Investigator.
 Funded November 1, 2013 – October 31, 2015.